zentyal/zentyal/docs/en/user/monitor.rst

 -----------

 The **system load** tries to measure the rate of pending work over the completed work.
-This value is computed using the number of active process in the CPU.
+This value is defined as the number of runnable tasks in the run-queue and is provided by many operating systems as a one, five or fifteen minutes average.

 This metric is the capacity of the used CPU over a given time.
 This means that a load of 1 represents a CPU working at full capacity.
 A load of 0.5 means that